Nicole Morrisey O'Donnell

 Nicole Morrisey O’Donnell is an American law enforcement officer who currently serves as the 41st Sheriff of Multnomah County, Oregon, the county where Portland is located.
+She is the first woman to serve as sheriff in the county's history.

 Career

 Morrisey O'Donnell attended the University of Portland.
-She started at the Sheriff's office in 1996 as a Deputy, before being promoted to lieutenant, captain, chief deputy and undersheriff.
-She was elected Sheriff in 2022 with 62% of the vote, defeating Captain Derrick Peterson and Corrections Deputy Nicholas Alberts, both employees of the Sheriff's Office.
+She started at the Sheriff's office in 1996 as a Deputy, before being promoted to lieutenant, captain, chief deputy, and undersheriff.
+She ran for Sheriff in 2022, facing Captain Derrick Peterson and Corrections Deputy Nicholas Alberts, both employees of the Sheriff's Office.
+On May 17, 2022 Morrisey O'Donnell was elected with 62% of the vote.